Managing updates to debian.org systems

 snapshot.debian.org

-The snapshot service consists of two clusters, hosted at Sanger and Leaseweb / manda.
-Both clusters offer the snapshot.debian.org service over HTTP, with updates to the data happening at Sanger.
+The snapshot service consists of three clusters, hosted at 31173 Services, Sanger and Leaseweb / manda.
+Both the Leaseweb and 31173 clusters offer the snapshot.debian.org service over HTTP, with updates to the data happening at 31173.

 Sanger